pulsar-edit/documentation/docs/using-pulsar/editing-and-deleting-text.md

 ## Whitespace

 Pulsar comes with several commands to help you manage the whitespace in your document.
 One very useful pair of commands converts leading spaces into tabs and leading tabs into spaces.
-If you're working with a document that has mixed whitespace, these commands are great for helping to normalize the file.
+If you’re working with a document that has mixed whitespace, these commands are great for helping to normalize the file.
 There are no keybindings for the whitespace commands, so you will have to search your command palette for **Convert Spaces to Tabs** (or vice versa) to run one of these commands.

 The whitespace commands are implemented in the {whitespace} package.
 Visit that package’s settings page if you want to disable it or change its configuration.